eileenmcnaughton/org.wikimedia.geocoder/README.md

 5. Enable the UK Postcode geocoder.
 Not sure if there's a UI for this, but you can do it via the API (v3).

-## German Postalcode geocoder
+## German Postal Code geocoder

+- Germany’s postal code(s) are known as ‘Postleitzahl(en)’, acronym PLZ.

-- This *only* goes on postcodes which it looks up from a local database (so no online service, no fees, limits or latency).
+- This provider derives coordinates from German PLZs *only*, so it is not very precise, but good enough for many purposes.
+It installs the required data as a local SQL table, so there are no online service, no fees, limits or latency.

-- It can handle *and correct* postcodes with spaces missing/in wrong places.
+- It can handle *and correct* postal codes with spaces missing/in wrong places.

-- If the address contains a valid postal code ("Postleitzahl"), the geocodes, the city, and the federal state is filled (if empty)
+- If the address contains a valid postal code, the geocodes, the city, and the federal state is filled (if empty)

 - This Geocoding provider is not installed by default.